-To state it simply, a purchase agreement is a form used for making an offer on a home.
-It contains a set of conditions and contingencies that are presented to the seller of a home, who will either accept, deny, or counter the offered price and/or a condition included in the contract.
-If the seller accepts, the seller and buyer will sign the form, officially making the agreement “under contract”.
+A purchase agreement is a form used for making an offer on a home.
+It contains a set of conditions and contingencies that are presented to the seller of a home, who will either accept, deny, or counter the offered price, and may wish to negotiate some of the conditions included in the contract.
+If the seller accepts, the seller and buyer will sign the form, officially making the agreement “under contract.”

-The following is a general outline of the home buying process for purchasing a residential home:
+The following guide is a general outline of the home buying process for residential properties.

 The first step prospective homebuyers should take in the buying process is to identify exactly what they can and can’t afford.
-After all, there is no sense in finding the “perfect” home to only find out that it’s out of the buyer’s affordable price range.
-There are several important things that the buyer will need to get in order, which includes1:
+After all, there is no sense in finding the “perfect” home only to find out that it’s out of the buyer’s affordable price range.
+There are several important things that the buyer will need to get in order before they consider purchasing a home.

-The Downpayment – a buyer should allot a minimum of five percent (5%) for a downpayment on a home.
-However, the higher the downpayment that the buyer can make, the better it will pay off for them later down the road.
-Paying a greater down payment (15%, for example) will:
+The Downpayment – A buyer should reserve a minimum of five percent (5%) for a downpayment on a home.
+However, the higher the downpayment that the buyer can make, the better it will be for them in the future.
+Paying a greater down payment (15%, for example) will accomplish the following: